mpangrazzi/til/typescript/interfaces-as-functions-parameters.md

 Which is perfectly fine and works great.

-In **TypeScript** you can do the same thing in the same way if you want, but another nice way could be using an [Interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) as the only argument:
+In **TypeScript** you can do the same thing in the same way if you want, but you can also use an [Interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) as the only argument, taking advantage of some language features:

 ```ts
   interface IExampleParams {